acjbrouwer/Markdown_links/index.md

 # Section

 This is a section on the index page.
-GitHub automatically generates ancho links for these.
+GitHub automatically generates anchor links for these.
 But can we link back from a child page to such an anchor link?

 # Some  more filler